Sanctions terms: Discovery sanctions | Motion for Rule 11 sanctions | statutory sanctions | Tex. R. Civ.

 believe that the case could be reversed.
 Id.

 Pelican State was able to show that Bratton did have some contacts with USPT's Houston offices.
-We
+We thus

-reversed and that its appeal is not frivolous.
+that its appeal is not frivolous.

 We overrule Bratton's motion for rule 45 sanctions.